tho121/c4insseg/README.md

-# c4insseg
+# Connect4 Action AI (Training Model)
 Train and export instance segmentation model using Detectron2 Go and export for mobile.
-Detects columns and colored pieces for Connect 4
+Detects columns and colored pieces for Connect4.
+App implementation found at https://github.com/tho121/c4android

-This project aims to build an end-to-end pipeline for training an instance segmentation model to detect the state of a Connect 4 board and export it for PyTorch Mobile.
+This project aims to build an end-to-end pipeline for training an instance segmentation model to detect the state of a Connect4 board and export it for PyTorch Mobile.
 The instance segmentation model is trained using the Detectron2 Go framework (https://github.com/facebookresearch/d2go).
 Using the Faster-RCNN algorithm, the model is trained on a custom dataset of images taken from a Pixel 6 and resized to 510x384.
 Annotations are expected to be in the COCO format.
 This custom dataset was annotated manually using CVAT (https://www.cvat.ai/).
 After training, new images can be quickly annotated using label_from_predict.ipynb to generate more data.
 However, these annotations should not be perfect and should be uploaded to CVAT where they can be manually amended.